Food on a long journey by bus. Travel menu or How to eat healthy on the road

 What can you take with you on the road?

-What does not require cooking, just go to the store:
+Anything that doesn’t require cooking, just go to the store:

 From fruits: apples, pears, oranges, tangerines, bananas.

 4. Vegetable and fruit chips.
-These are sold in the store, in fact, they are "dehydrated" pieces of fruits and vegetables without any additives.
+These are sold in the store, in fact they are “dehydrated” pieces of fruits and vegetables without any additives.
 Or you can just grab dried apples, an excellent travel treat.

-What to cook for the trip?
+What to prepare for the trip?

 For 8 pieces you will need: